zawhtetwai/datasciencecoursera/GettingAndCleaningData/README.md

-#Course Project: Human Activity Recognition Using Smartphones
+#Human Activity Recognition Using Smartphones
 This assignment is to work on the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ##The deliverables for the assignment: